Stop Litigating. Start Parenting.

 Cori L. McGuire, Lawyer Parenting Coordinator for High‑Conflict Families Across British Columbia

-Serving All of British Columbia — Remotely
+Parenting Coordination for High‑Conflict Families: Serving All of British Columbia Remotely

-If you are overwhelmed, exhausted, or worried about the impact of conflict on your children, you are not alone.
+If you are overwhelmed, exhausted, or worried about the impact of ongoing conflict on your children, you are not alone.
 Even capable, well‑intentioned parents can become stuck when communication breaks down and stress takes over.

-After nearly 30 years in family law and 18 years as a Parenting Coordinator, Cori L. McGuire made a deliberate decision to step away from courtroom litigation.
+After nearly 30 years in family law and 18 years as a Parenting Coordinator, I made a deliberate decision to step away from courtroom litigation because court processes often intensify conflict rather than resolve it.

-Court battles often intensify conflict rather than resolve it.
-Parenting Coordination offers a different path — one designed to contain conflict, support parental change, and help families function within the structure that already exists.
+Parenting Coordination offers a different path — one designed to contain conflict, support parental change, and help families function within existing court orders or parenting agreements.

-Why Families Turn to Parenting Coordination
+Why Families Use Parenting Coordination

-Families typically seek Parenting Coordination when:
+Families turn to Parenting Coordination when:

 • Communication has collapsed

-• Decisions can’t wait
+• Parenting decisions can’t wait

 • Informal agreements no longer hold